devEMEL/hey-minter/README.md

-#### NEWZPAY
+#### HEY MINTER

-NewzPay is a socialFi platform where users can share news spanning various topics like sports and entertainment.
-Users have the option to express their approval (like) or disapproval (dislike) of news, and they can also provide Ethereum tips to news creators.

-##
-##

-##### DEPLOYMENT
-🍁 Deployed on scroll sepolia.
-🍁 DApp CA: 0x763B95E019a6f381C173547c27c4031D61a13Fd6
+Hey Minter is a platform that allows users to easily create their own NFT collections.
+Once created, users can mint unique NFTs from these collections, empowering creators and providing collectors with a variety of NFTs to explore.